3 Tips to Avoid Digestive Issues From Eating Apples

 Advertisement

-Plus, they're good for you: Apples contain a variety of nutrients, but they're probably best known for their fiber (one medium apple has about 4 grams of fiber, per the USDA).
+Plus, apples are undeniably good for you: They contain a variety of nutrients, but they're probably best known for their fiber.
+In fact, one medium apple has about 4 grams of fiber, per the USDA.

 Video of the Day